kk3039/DigThat/readme.md

 ```
 {'phase': 'probe', 'probes': [[3, 3], [4, 4]]}
 ```
+`probes` field is a list of intersection coordinates to be probed.
+If there is still probing phases but player do not want to put probes, use empty array to skip the round or just directly go into the guess phase by using the format below.
+Please note that once a player starts to guess, s/he may not go back to probing phase any more.

 In guess phase:
 ```
 {'phase': 'guess', 'answer': [
             [[1, 3], [2, 3]], [[2, 3], [3, 3]], [[3, 3], [4, 3]], [[4, 3], [5, 3]]]}
 ```
+The `answer` field is a list of tunnel segments.
+One segment is defined by two intersection coordinates, in the format of `[[x1, y1], [x2, y2]]`
 #### What to hand in
 * Tunneler program (which should produce `tunnel`)
 * Detector program